awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateWebServer.md

    [ec2-user ~]$ sudo yum update -y
    ```

-1. After the updates complete, install the Apache web server with the PHP software package using the **yum install** command, which installs multiple software packages and related dependencies at the same time\.
+1. After the updates complete, install the Apache web server with the PHP software package using the `yum install` command\.
+This command installs multiple software packages and related dependencies at the same time\.

    ```
    [ec2-user ~]$ sudo yum install -y httpd24 php56 php56-mysqlnd
    ```

-**Note**
-If you receive the error `No package package-name available`, then your instance was not launched with the Amazon Linux AMI \(perhaps you are using the Amazon Linux 2 AMI instead\)\.
+   If you get the error message `No package package-name available`, then your instance was not launched with the Amazon Linux AMI\.
+You might be using the Amazon Linux 2 AMI instead\.
 You can view your version of Amazon Linux with the following command\.

    ```
    cat /etc/system-release